 Venice, Underage Possession of Alcohol, Dismissed at Trial

-In a Nutshell: Venice Beach and Santa Monica court - possession of alcohol by one under 21 (Business and Professions Code § 25662), case dismissed at trial.
+In a Nutshell: Venice Beach and Santa Monica Superior court - possession of alcohol by one under 21 (Business and Professions Code § 25662), case dismissed at trial.

-Our client’s big concern in this case was the statutory provision that a conviction for this offense would lead to a one year suspension in his driving privileges, which would interfere with his college classes.
+Our client’s big concern in this case was the statutory provision that a conviction for this offense would lead to a one-year suspension in his driving privileges, which would interfere with his college classes.